Six Sensational Sandwiches to Make Now

 Did the concept of eating a slab or meat between two slices of bread really originate with the English nobleman John Montagu so he could spend more time at the card table?
 Or did the Fourth Earl of Sandwich, his official title, simply have a good spin doctor who celebrated Montagu’s gambling-friendly convenience food in an eighteenth-century London guidebook?
 Either way, the sandwich has become one of the world’s most beloved foods, and any person in good culinary standing should know how to make exemplary ones.
 Here are several nominees:

-Steven’s hometown of Baltimore, Maryland, is known not only for its crab and sweet corn, but for its pit beef—chargrilled top round, cooked rare to medium-rare, and piled on rolls or white bread with a dollop of horseradish sauce, aka, tiger sauce.
+Steven’s hometown of Baltimore, Maryland, is known not only for its crab and sweet corn, but for its pit beef—chargrilled top round, cooked rare to medium-rare, and piled on rolls or white bread with a dollop of horseradish sauce.
 In the latest season of his TV show, Project Fire (shot near Baltimore), Steven ups the ante by subbing prime rib for top round and adding sliced ham and turkey.
 It’s a spectacular combination.
 But don’t just take our word for it.

 Necessity is the mother of invention.
 Like Mexico’s nachos and Buffalo’s now-famous chicken wings, Uruguay’s signature sandwich was cobbled together in 1940 at the Punta del Esta restaurant El Mejillón when a customer asked for goat meat late in the evening service.
 (Chivito means “little goat.”)
 Not having kid on hand, owner Antonio Carbonaro built a jaw-stretching tower of steak, bacon, cheese, eggs, and vegetables that will satisfy even the most voracious appetites.
 (For a vegetarian version, see Steven’s latest book, How to Grill Vegetables.)